PokemonAutomation/ComputerControl/Wiki/SetupGuide/ControllerList.md

 Programs that are speed-critical will have separate execution paths optimized for each performance category. (i.e. date spam, Fast Code Entry...)

-**Wired:**
+### Wired:

 Wired controllers are by far the most stable with a button timing accuracy of < 1ms (typically ~100us).
+It is not prone to random disconnects and can connect to the Switch from almost anywhere.
 This makes it the best suited for automation.

 | **Device** | **Controller** |
 | --- | --- |